 Other classes of RNAs also have important developmental functions.
 We are investigating the roles of long non-coding RNAs, piRNAs, and of non-canonical RNA binding proteins in Drosophila development.

 With its exceptional genetic tools, Drosophila is ideally suited for investigation of the fundamental mechanisms that govern animal development.

 Future projects and goals

-Combining genetics, biochemistry and a broad spectrum of cell biological and imaging approaches, we are investigating:
+We combine genetics, biochemistry and a broad spectrum of cell biological and imaging approaches to study:

 - How RNA targeting signals and proteins associated to form RNPs competent for mRNA transport and translational control.

 - The roles and regulation of cytoskeletal motors in RNA localisation.